peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 3.1 Lock

 This describes the use of the official `Lock` primitive.
 This guarantees unique access to a shared resource.
-In the following code sample a `Lock` instance `lock` has been created and is passed to all tasks wishing to access the shared resource.
-Each task attempts to acquire the lock, pausing execution until it succeeds.
 ```python
 from asyncio import Lock
 lock = Lock()